 Chambers UK, 2017

 David Golten of Wedlake Bell LLP is known for his handling of shareholder disputes, partnership disputes and real estate litigation.
 Clients regard him to be a "knowledgeable, practical and professional" lawyer who is "completely invaluable."

 David Golten is "tenacious and articulate, an exemplary litigator."

 David is a litigation specialist and acts for a wide range of UK and international corporations, public bodies, professional firms and high net worth individuals in a wide variety of commercial dispute forums, including those with an international element.
-His work includes public procurement disputes, professional negligence, construction disputes, technology development disputes, commercial contract disputes, shareholder and partnership disputes, financial and banking litigation, professional regulation and disciplinary, fraud and judicial review.
+His work includes medical device product liability work, produce liablity work in other spheres, public procurement disputes, professional negligence, construction disputes, technology development disputes, commercial contract disputes, shareholder and partnership disputes, financial and banking litigation, professional regulation and disciplinary, fraud and judicial review.
 David has acted in several reported cases and has had cases in the Court of Appeal, the House of Lords and the European Court of Justice.